-Nutritionally speaking, bread is a source of carbohydrate and, depending on the type of flour used to make it, bread contains varying amounts of complex carbohydrates, simple carbohydrates, fibre and nutrients.
+Nutritionally speaking, bread is a source of carbohydrates, and, depending on the type of flour used to make it, bread contains varying amounts of complex carbohydrates, simple carbohydrates, fiber, and nutrients.
 Because there are so many different ways to make bread, it is important to understand that not all types of bread are created equal, and it all begins with what the bread was made with.

 1. Consider the Type of Flour Used

 A grain of wheat contains three edible parts: the bran, the germ, and the endosperm.
 The bran contains antioxidants, B vitamins, and ﬁber and helps to protect the seed until it is ready to grow; the germ contains B vitamins, some protein, and minerals, and stimulates the growth; and the endosperm contains starchy carbohydrates, proteins, and small amounts of vitamins and minerals and stores the energy that the plant uses as food.
 When a grain of wheat is ground into flour, it is broken down into tiny pieces and the bran, germ, and endosperm are separated in the process.
 From here, these different parts can be separated, or combined, to make different types of flour and this can have a large impact on whether the bread is healthy or not.

 Bread can be made from both whole-grain flour and refined flour.
 The difference between whole-grain flour and refined flour is simply that the entire grain (bran, germ, and endosperm) was used to make whole-grain flour, while only the endosperm was used to make refined flour.
 Nutritionally speaking, whole grain flours are slightly more nutrient-dense, because they still contain the bran and germ, however, refined flours are not always a poor choice.
 Bread made from refined flour simply means that only the endosperm was used to make the flour, however, it is how this flour is treated after milling, and what is added to it, that will determine if it remains a good choice or not.